openrecall/openrecall/READM.md

 - **Transparency**: OpenRecall is 100% open-source, allowing you to audit the source code for potential backdoors or privacy-invading features.
 - **Cross-platform Support**: OpenRecall works seamlessly on Windows, macOS, and Linux, giving you the freedom to use it on your preferred operating system.
-- **Privacy-focused**: Your data is stored locally on your device, and you have the option to encrypt it with a password for added security.
+- **Privacy-focused**: (soon to be implemented) Your data is stored locally on your device, and you have the option to encrypt it with a password for added security.
 No cloud integration is required.
 - **Hardware Compatibility**: OpenRecall is designed to work with a wide range of hardware, unlike proprietary solutions that may require specific certified devices.
 -
 <p align="center">